MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **with_message_enabled** - Indicates whether a user can respond with a message to help us detect issues with responding to meeting invites

+#### message.reminder

+This event is triggered when a user interacts with a message reminder.
+A message reminder is a User Interface (UI) element that prompts the user to interact with a message they might have forgotten about and should follow up on.
+The data is used to determine the optimal UI for showing message reminders and for monitoring the success and impact of the feature.

+The following fields are collected across iOS and Android:

+- **origin** - Which view is the message reminder is on

+- **action** - The type of action taken on the message reminder.
+This includes actions such as opening the message, dismissing the reminder, turning off the feature, and when the reminder was rendered.

 #### multi.window.launch

 This event captures when the user takes action that involves multi-window launch on foldable devices, e.g., compose mail, event, open calendar window.
 It uses the action to remember such action, e.g., to keep getting the prompt or always launch in new window.
 The data collected by this event will be used to assess discoverability, effectiveness as well as general user preferences to drive current and future developments of multi window related functionalities.